YuLiumt/ZettelKasten/Notebook/Cactus.md

 ## History

-- 1997: 1st version of Cactus just for relativity (Funding from MPG/NCSA)
+- The first version of Cactus was written at the [[AEI]] around 1995.
-- 1999: Cactus 4.0: "Cactus Einstein" thorns
-- 1999-2002: EU Network "Sources of Gravitational Waves"
-	- Led to Whisky Code for GR Hydro in Cactus
-- 2007: LSU/RIT/PennState/GeorgiaTech: NSF XiRel
+- By 1999 it was completely redesigned and rewritten.

 ## Cactus Configuration Language